Give Them Content: 11 Inspirational Engagement Tactics During COVID-19

 2. Lunya’s “Nominate a Nurse” giveaway is providing support for nurses dealing with COVID-19 overflow and encouraging word-of-mouth marketing.

 On Instagram, women’s sleepwear brand Lunya is encouraging followers to nominate a nurse to win a Lunya care package.
 The brand is running the campaign by providing a quick template on its Instagram story for users to screenshot and share with information about nominees and selecting the winners daily.

 In doing so, Lunya is encouraging its followers to remain active in their social communities, creating virality and word-of-mouth marketing, and welcoming new potential customers with a free gift.

 3. Spyder gave a live virtual tour of a ski influencer’s home.

 Snowsports apparel brand Spyder recently hosted a live Instagram tour of skier Amie Engerbretson’s home.
 Although an active skiing video isn’t possible during the quarantine period, welcoming viewers into Amie’s home is a great way to engage prospects and customers online.

-This strategy entertains consumers while they’re at home and capitalises on Amie’s following as a professional skier to introduce new prospects to the Spyder brand.
+This strategy entertains consumers while they’re at home and capitalizes on Amie’s following as a professional skier to introduce new prospects to the Spyder brand.

-4. Allbirds is posting Instagram shoutouts of their favourite local businesses in the cities where they’re located.
+4. Allbirds is posting Instagram shoutouts of their favorite local businesses in the cities where they’re located.